orum-io/code-interview/README.md

 ### Endpoints

+#### Transfers

 We would like 2 endpoints implemented for this feature:

 GET /transfers (with pagination)

 GET /transfers/{id}

-### Fields

-We would like the following fields returned for a transfer:
+The response should contain the following attributes:
 ```text
 - id
 - timestamp